sambatriste/netty-wiki-translation/New-and-noteworthy.md

 The only exception is the buffer which wraps a single buffer or a single byte array, created by `wrappedBuffer()`.
 You cannot increase its capacity because it invalidates the whole point of wrapping an existing buffer - saving memory copies.
 If you want to change the capacity after you wrap a buffer, you should just create a new buffer with enough capacity and copy the buffer you wanted to wrap.

-### New interface: `CompositeByteBuf`
+### New buffer type: `CompositeByteBuf`

-A new interface named `CompositeByteBuf` defines various advanced operations for composite buffer implementations.
+A new buffer implementation named `CompositeByteBuf` defines various advanced operations for composite buffer implementations.
 A user can save bulk memory copy operations using a composite buffer at the cost of relatively expensive random access.
 To create a new composite buffer, use either `Unpooled.wrappedBuffer(...)` like before, `Unpooled.compositeBuffer(...)`, or `ByteBufAllocator.compositeBuffer()`.

 ### Predictable NIO buffer conversion